haberdashPI/vim-multi-repl/README.md

 augroup END
 ```

+The delay is there to avoid some of issues with ipython dropping
+text sent to it.
+This delay occurs directly after the send prefix.

 Pull requests for new language configurations are welcome.

 These language specific variables default to global variables of the same name